 Currently when choosing iLert's Europe region you should at least expect checks from Frankfurt and Dublin.
 When choosing iLert's United States region you should at least expect checks from Virginia and California.

 user-agent HTTP header.
 The header value will always start with :

 On connect send when creating your uptime monitor.

-Basically it is not possible to whitelist the ip addresses for all of our agents, as there are just too many blocks that may change at any time.
-However we do offer a static-ip agent in our Premium plan.
-The static ip addresses are the following:
+Basically it is not possible to whitelist the ip addresses for all of our agents, as there are just too many IP blocks that may change at any time.
+However we do offer static IP agents in our Premium plan - the static ip addresses are listed here.